-This new four-story office building was speed-built just six months
+This new four-story office building was speed-built in just six months

 But once the season did end, construction began in earnest.
 Schroeder says the months of coordination and planning meant that the project moved swiftly, and without any unanticipated delays from subcontractors who underbid their part of the job or debates over the selection of materials.
 “We’re already working together, we worked though the design together, so there’s no misunderstandings,” he says.
 “We’re not second guessing why we chose this metal instead of that one, we’re not proposing all sorts of changes and substitutions.”

 Overall, Schroeder says, the project is moving ahead almost on auto-pilot.
 “It’s on time and on budget,” he says.
-Aside from some interior work, construction on the building will be complete by the time fans are walking into the stadium for the Patriots’ first preseason game of this season August 11, just about a year after the project started and six months after construction began.
+Construction on the building will be largely complete by the time fans are walking into the stadium for the Patriots’ first preseason game of this season August 11, just about a year after the project started and six months after construction began.
 A typical building of this size and complexity would take at least a couple of years, and likely more than a year in construction alone.

 There was one complication along the way, though.
 Schroeder says the owners decided a few months into the design process that maybe the building should be six stories instead of four.
 This kind of substantial change would have been a major disruption to a finely tuned design and construction, so the idea was adapted.
 The building’s foundation and structure have been tweaked to allow for two extra stories to be added on at a later date.
 Construction on those extra floors, Schroeder says, could happen the day after this season ends.